Fire and rescue services

 In other cases, you'll need a visa.

-You can apply for an e-visa for tourism and business purposes for up to 90 days.
+You can apply for an e-visa (Sapar) for tourism, private and business purposes for up to 90 days.

 To apply, visit the e-visa website.